In this section, young people share stories about the ways they got through some of the hardest times in their lives.

 How we overcome bullying

 Hi.
 Some of us have had to deal with terrible bullying.
 Sometimes people who were once our friends then become really cruel.
 Sometimes it is physical, they hit you.
 Sometimes it is words, like ‘You are a terrorist’.
 It can be really frightening.
 They find you wherever you go.
 When it goes on for a long time it feels like you are climbing a mountain.
 It can feel like forever.
 It can make you feel upset.
 It can make you hate yourself.
 It can make you think everything was your fault.
+There is also the outpatient rehab pasadena that can help with counselling and help one gte back on track with life.

 But it’s not.
 We want to share with you some of the ways we overcome bullying.
 These are some of our tips.
 We hope they are helpful to you…